xyproto/orbiton/README.md

 * Can render text to PDF.
 * Only UNIX-style line endings are supported (`\n`).
 * Will jump to the last visited line when opening a recent file.
+* If tab completion on the terminal went wrong and you are trying to open a `main.` file that does not exist, but `main.cpp` and `main.o` does exists, then `main.cpp` will be opened.

 ## Known bugs